loftwah/devops-refresher/docs/demo-apps.md

 Repo options

-- Preferred for clarity: split repos `loftwah/demo-node-app-ecs` and `loftwah/demo-node-app-eks`
+- Preferred: one repo `loftwah/demo-node-app` with two deploy targets (ECS/EKS)
-- Alternative: one repo `loftwah/demo-node-app` with two pipelines (ECS/EKS)
+- Alternative: split repos `loftwah/demo-node-app-ecs` and `loftwah/demo-node-app-eks` only if teams, cadence, or compliance boundaries require it

 Dockerfile baseline